ministryofjustice/find-moj-data-user-guide/source/documentation/index.md

 * Oasys
 * Sirius
 * Xhibit
-Create a Derived Table also processes prison apps data and some tables uploaded from the data uploader.
+In addition Create a Derived Table processes some prison apps data and tables uploaded from the data uploader.

+Create a Derived Table also contains derived tables that clean, join and transform the curated data listed above, using dimensional modelling, implementing tests and documentation to ensure that the output is reliable and understandable.

+Derived data is trusted and consistent across use cases, meaning we get the same answers to the same questions no matter where we ask them and should be used over the curated source data where possible.

 ## Getting started